zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

-Building my photos web site with |cubicweb| part V: let's make it even more user friendly
+Building my photos web site with |CubiWeb| part V: let's make it even more user friendly
 =========================================================================================

-We'll now see how to benefit from features introduced in 3.9 and 3.10 releases of cubicweb
+We'll now see how to benefit from features introduced in 3.9 and 3.10 releases of CubiWeb

 Step 1: Tired of the default look?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ok...
-Now our site has most desired features.
+OK...
+Now our site has its most desired features.
 But...
 I would like to make it look
-somewhat like *my* website, That's not cubicweb.org after all.
+somewhat like *my* website.
+It is not www.cubicweb.org after all.
 Let's tackle this
 first!

 The first thing we can to is to change the logo.
 There are various way to achieve
 this.
 The easiest way is to put a `logo.png` file into the cube's `data`
 directory.
-As data files are looked at according to cubes order (cubicweb
+As data files are looked at according to cubes order (CubiWeb
-resources coming last).
-The first one being picked, the file will be selected
-instead of cubicweb's one.
+resources coming last), that file will be selected instead of CubiWeb's one.

 ..
 Note::
    As the location for static resources are cached, you'll have to restart